 Step 2 is based on the idea of the Step 1, and attempts to apply another "invention described in the publication" to a so-called "invention obtained by adding well-known arts to the invention described in a publication," which is an invention obtained by applying well-known technical matters to Invention A-4.
 The step of decision on the easiness to conceiving the invention in this case is to be based on an invention which is not "the invention described in the publication."
-The description in Article 29 -2, "when a person skilled in the art can easily invent the invention described in items of the preceding paragraph (corresponding to the invention described in the publication described in the publication described in the step shall not be accepted.
+The description in Article 29 -2, "when a person skilled in the art can easily invent the invention described in items of the preceding paragraph (corresponding to the invention described in the publication distributed before filing of the application for the Patent, in this case)," is not satisfied, and the step shall not be accepted.

-Even if Evidence A No. 1-3 or the like is applied to Invention A-4 so as to reach the Different feature 2 through the above two steps, any of the inventions described in Invention A-4 and Evidence A No. 1-3 does not include the description that a container which can store a return book is conveyed to the station by inputting size information of the book.
-Thus, "Step 2" (taking out a container by means of "size information, on the basis of the Different feature 1) cannot be reached, and the Different feature cannot be reached.
+Even if Evidence A No. 1-3 or the like is applied to Invention A-4 so as to reach the Different feature 2 through the above two steps, none of the inventions described in Invention A-4 and Evidence A No. 1-3 includes the description that a container which can store a return book is conveyed to the station by inputting size information of the book.
+Thus, "Step 2" (taking out a container by means of "size information," on the basis of the Different feature 1) cannot be reached, and the Different feature cannot be reached.